-Care must be taken so that the spin measurement does not reveal the position of the mass itself to a better precision than the $|L\rangle$ and $|R\rangle$ difference.
-However, we now require to amplify this superposition as we require (in the case where there is a screening of electromagnetic interactions) a spatial splitting of $\sim 10 \mu$m, while the diamagnetism induced by the magnetic field gradient used for the splitting, restricts the splitting \cite{pedernales2020motional,marshman2022constructing}.
-Interestingly, the superposition could be {\em amplified} using a current carrying wire providing a diamagnetism induced repulsion between wire and each split component \cite{zhou2022mass}.
-Alternatively, spins may be subject to nonlinear gradients to accumulate a velocity difference before catapulting to a large size \cite{zhou2022catapulting}.
-With magnetic field gradient $\sim10^3 Tm^{-1}$, the desired separation of $10\mu m$ can be obtained after $\sim1$s of flight time\cite{zhou2022catapulting}.
-It is easy to verify that during such intervals of time, the wavepacket spread remains in the $\sim\mathcal{O}(0.1-1)$nm regime.
-During these protocols, spin coherence does not need to be retained during the amplifications (diamagnetic repulsion/catapulting) the electronic spin does not play an active role.
-So, just before the amplification stage, one could map it to much more coherent nuclear spins, or alternately, simply measured in a different basis as noted above, to obtain directly the $\frac{1}{\sqrt{2}}(|L\rangle+|R\rangle)$ state. noted above so as to have only a spatial superposition.
-Moreover, for the application herewith (using spatial qubits) we do not need to complete an interferometer -- only create the large splitting superposition, which removes a significant challenge.
+Care must be taken so that the spin measurement does not reveal the position of the mass to a better precision than the $|L\rangle$--$|R\rangle$ separation.

+We then need to amplify this superposition: in the case where there is electromagnetic screening, a spatial splitting of $\sim 10\,\mu$m is required, while the diamagnetism induced by the magnetic field gradient used for the splitting restricts the splitting \cite{pedernales2020motional,marshman2022constructing}.
+The superposition can be \emph{amplified} using a current-carrying wire providing a diamagnetism-induced repulsion between wire and each split component \cite{zhou2022mass}.
+Alternatively, spins may be subjected to nonlinear gradients to accumulate a velocity difference before catapulting to a large size \cite{zhou2022catapulting}.
+With magnetic field gradient $\sim 10^3\,$Tm$^{-1}$, the desired separation of $10\,\mu$m can be obtained after $\sim 1\,$s of flight time \cite{zhou2022catapulting}.
+During such intervals, the wavepacket spread remains in the $\sim\mathcal{O}(0.1$--$1)\,$nm regime.
+During these protocols, spin coherence does not need to be retained during the amplifications (diamagnetic repulsion/catapulting); the electronic spin does not play an active role.
+So, just before the amplification stage, one could map it to much more coherent nuclear spins, or simply measure it in a different basis as noted above to obtain directly the $\frac{1}{\sqrt{2}}(|L\rangle+|R\rangle)$ state.
+Moreover, for the application in the main text (using spatial qubits) we do not need to complete an interferometer -- only create the large-splitting superposition, which removes a significant challenge.